Michae1y1/BERT-bug-report-classification/README.md

 # 🧠 BERT-based Bug Report Classification

-This project implements a bug report classification system using BERT (via HuggingFace Transformers) and compares it with a baseline Naive Bayes + TF-IDF model.
-It was developed as part of the *Intelligent Software Engineering* coursework at the University of Birmingham.
+This project implements a bug report classification system using a fine-tuned BERT model (via HuggingFace Transformers) and compares it with a baseline Naive Bayes + TF-IDF model.
+A parameter sensitivity analysis is also included to study model performance under different training configurations.

+Developed for the **Intelligent Software Engineering** module at the University of Birmingham.

 ---